xenondevs/Docs/docs/nova/addon/misc/initialization.md

 # Initialization

-Simply annotate your class with `#!kotlin @Init` and Nova will load it during the specified initialization stage.
+Simply annotate singleton object with `#!kotlin @Init` and Nova will load the class during the specified initialization stage.

 ## Initialization Stages